What is Low Voltage Landscape Lighting?

 5. Connecting Wires

 Begin connecting your wire runs to the transformer.
 Use a clamp to connect the transformer.
-Place wire runs according to their gauge in the volt taps of the transformer.
-Exiting wire from the transformer must be protected with a conduit.
+Place wire runs according to their gauge in the transformer’s volt taps.
+Protect the exiting wire from the transformer with a conduit.

 6. Connecting the Light Fixtures